-- 1. Total revenues exceeded budgeted revenues by \$1,236,734.
-The largest reason for this was higher than expected realty transfer tax and American Rescue Plan monies - 2.
-Expenditures were \$805,094 less than budgeted.
-This was the result of a planned reduction or deferment of expenditures because of COVID-19. - 3.
-Fund balance in the General Fund increased by \$1,281,331.
+- 1. Total revenues exceeded budgeted revenues by \$2,258,605.
+The largest reason for this was higher than expected realty transfer tax, unexpected earned income tax and receipt and recognition of the American Rescue Plan monies. - 2.
+Expenditures were \$1,193,569 higher than budgeted.
+This was the result of two roads that were supposed to be milled and resurfaced requiring complete reconstruction and other capital project overages. - 3.
+Fund balance in the General Fund increased by \$539,578.
 This was a result of certain revenues coming in higher than expected, the American Rescue Plan monies and the planned reduction or deferment of certain expenditures as a result of COVID-19.
+This would have been higher if not for issues with road construction and other capital project overages.